 - Your initial target take-profit areas should be approximately the same size as the range of breakout levels

-The news may cause the currency to temporarily spike in one direction or another, but it may correct just as quickly back towards the point where it first started.
+The news may cause the currency to temporarily spike in one direction or another, but it may correct just as quickly back to the point where it first started.
 Thus, you will need to keep your stops tight in order to avoid losing out on some potential gains in the market.
 If you pull this trade off just right, then you should be able to make a profit as long as there is a significant jump in the price in either direction.

 Keep your eye on how things like this play out, and you may be capable of doing quite well for yourself based on what the market decides to do after a big news event.